-Pittsburgh Steelers Super Bowl Window Is Closing—And Fast
+Pittsburgh Steelers' Super Bowl Window Is Closing—And Fast

 Roethlisberger is the NFL's version of Two-Face: It's just a flip of the coin whether the good or bad rendition will make an appearance.

 The 36-year-old signal-caller still flashes greatness.
-Vintage Roethlisberger showed himself with a 26-yard second-quarter touchdown to Brown after moving in the pocket and creating outside the play's original structure:
+Vintage Roethlisberger showed himself with a 26-yard second-quarter touchdown to Brown after the quarterback moved in the pocket and created outside the play's original structure:

 Stretches of poor play are now part of the equation, too.